rust-lang/book/second-edition/nostarch/chapter20.md

 before the colon is an IP address representing your own computer (this is the same on each computer, and doesn’t represent the authors’ computer specifically), and `7878` is the port.
 We’ve chosen this port for two reasons:
-HTTP is normally accepted on this port and 7878 is "rust" typed on a telephone.
+HTTP is normally accepted on this port and 7878 is “rust” typed on a telephone.
 Note that connecting to port 80 requires administrator privileges;
 non-administrators can only listen on ports higher than 1024.